drand/drand-docs/blog/2023-10-15-quicknet-is-live-on-League-of-Entropy-mainnet.md

 ## Shoutout to the League of Entropy 🤝

-Our decentralization journey wouldn't be possible without [The League of Entropy](https://www.notion.so/The-League-of-Entropy-1e76674b75e249699445799c5083fe78?pvs=21).
+Our decentralization journey wouldn't be possible without [The League of Entropy][LOE].
 We are delighted to share that all members in the League of Entropy are running the `quicknet` drand network alongside the `default` chained beacon network on the League’s network of 23 nodes.

 A big shoutout to the League of Entropy for their invaluable contributions, running drand nodes for free for anyone to use whenever one needs public, verifiable randomness.
 Together, we're pioneering a faster, more decentralized future for randomness generation, with this new unchained network enabling a host of new possibilities for our users!

 ## Get Started 🚀

-For developers and users eager to dive into the new `quicknet` drand network, our [official documentation](https://drand.love/developer/) provides detailed resources about using drand relays and beacons.
+For developers and users eager to dive into the new `quicknet` drand network, our [official documentation](https://docs.drand.love/docs/category/30-developers-guide) provides detailed resources about using drand relays and beacons.

-We also have a blog post about “[drand for beginners](https://drand.love/blog/2023/06/02/drand-explainer/)” that’s packed with useful information and another one about [using drand on-chain](https://drand.love/blog/2023/03/16/draffle/) with a demo lottery use-case running on the Filecoin Virtual Machine.
+We also have a blog post about “[drand for beginners](/blog/drand-explainer-for-begginers)” that’s packed with useful information and another one about [using drand on-chain](/blog/drand-on-filecoin-virtual-machine-FVM-draffle) with a demo lottery use-case running on the Filecoin Virtual Machine.

 ## G1 - G2 Swap